Amex Credit Limit Increase Guide: (How to Request) [2019]

 If Amex does not honor your request for a credit limit increase, all of your hope is not lost.
 You’ll just need to wait 90 days to try the process again.

-They should tell you why your request was denied and those reasons will usually be the same type of reasons for denying a normal credit card application (e.g., too many hard inquiries, too high of utilization, etc.).
+They should tell you why your request was denied and those reasons will usually be the same type of reasons for denying a normal credit card application (e.g., too many inquiries, too high of utilization, etc.).
 So pay attention to why you were denied and try to adjust those factors before you apply again.

+Amex will perform only a soft-pull on your credit report when you request a credit limit increase.
 This is great because a hard pull would result in a temporary drop in your credit score but a soft pull will have no effect on your credit score.
-Because of this, many people request these credit limit increases without thinking too much about it.

 Yes, Amex, like some other issuers, will automatically increase credit limits from time to time.
 If you regularly use a lot of your credit limit and then pay off that balance, you might be increasing your odds of getting an auto credit limit increase.

-The only people who have anything to worry about are those people that fabricate their income because Amex could request them to verify that income and that could lead to an interesting situation where credit limits could be lowered.
+Because Amex will not conduct a hard pull on your credit report, you really have nothing to lose by requesting a credit limit increase.
+The only people who have anything to worry about are those people that fabricate their income because Amex could request then to verify that income and that could lead to an interesting situation where credit limits could be lowered.

 Final word